mgolesberg/api-example/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+This is just an example, but I suppose you're welcome to it if you really like it.

 **Built with ❤️ using FastAPI, SQLModel, and modern Python practices**